psy0rz/ledder/README.md

 Look in display display-example.js how to configure WLED.
 (Its the DisplayWLED driver)

-In WLED you can configure the 2D matrix config to configure the matrix layout.
+In WLED you can configure the 2D matrix config to configure the display layout.

 ### Advanced via Ledstream